myrachane/slyr.cpp/README.md

-# SLYR — System-Linked Yacta Runtime
+# SLYR — System-Linked Runtime

 SLYR is a modular avionics system for autonomous UAVs, built around a dual-compute architecture that separates real-time flight control from high-level autonomy.